mdn/content/files/en-us/web/css/gap/index.md

 {{EmbedInteractiveExample("pages/css/gap.html")}}

-Note that `grid-row-gap` is an alias for this property.
+Note that `grid-gap` is an alias for this property.

 ## Syntax